synthintai/nn/README.md

 This is a lightweight neural network library for use in microcontrollers and embedded systems.

-The code is divided into three sections:
+The code is divided into the following sections:

 1. `nn.[ch]` - The neural net library, which can be pulled into a project in whole, and should not require modification to use.